jackrzhang/react-custom-proptypes/README.md

     Number.isInteger(prop) &&
     prop >= 1 &&
     prop <= 12,
-  'Invalid prop `value`: must be an integer from 1 - 12.'
+  'Must be an integer from 1 - 12.'
 );

 Card.propTypes = {